cortext/crawtext/README.md

 `python crawtext.py pesticides`

 * Add a query:
+`python crawtext.py pesticides -q "pesticides AND DDT"`

 (Query support AND OR NOT * ? " operators)

-`python crawtext.py -q "pesticides AND DDT"`

 * Add new seeds (urls to begin the crawl):

 	* manually enter one url: